nhsconnect/ITK3-Messaging-Distribution/pages/overview/overview_release_notes.md

 This code system has been removed:

-- ITK-HandlingKey-1: this is no longer needed due to the way that the handling key information is modelled in the Extension-ITK-MessageHandling-2 profile
+- ITK-HandlingKey-1: this is no longer needed due to the way that the handling key information is modelled in the Extension-ITK-MessageHandling-2 Profile

 The XML Examples have been updated to reflect the changes outlined above.